adlnet/xAPI-Spec/xAPI.md

 API calls.
 See Section [6.3 Concurrency](#concurrency) for more details.

-* ```413 Request Entity Too Large``` - Indicates that the LRS has rejected the Statement or document because its size is larger than the maximum allowed by the LRS.
-The LRS is free to choose any limit and MAY vary this limit on any basis, e.g., per authority, but MUST be configurable to accept Statements of any size.
+* ```413 Request Entity Too Large``` - Indicates that the LRS has rejected the Statement or Document because its size (or the size of an Attachment included in the request) is larger than the maximum allowed by the LRS.

+* ```Too Many Requests``` - Indicates that the LRS has rejected the request because it has recieved too many requests from the client or set of credentials in a given amount of time.

 * ```500 Internal Server Error``` - Indicates a general error condition, typically an unexpected exception in processing on the server.